backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/Account Management.md

 > [!question]- For accounting reasons, you need to *separate costs into categories* in AWS, such as *Environment*.
 How do you achieve this?
 > Use Cost Allocation Tags.

+> [!question]- A media company runs its business on Amazon EC2 instances backed by Amazon S3 storage.
+The company is apprehensive about the consistent increase in costs incurred from S3 buckets.
+The company wants to make some decisions regarding data retention, storage, and deletion based on S3 usage and cost reports.
+As a SysOps Administrator, you have been hired to develop *a solution to track the costs incurred by each S3 bucket in the AWS account*.
+How will you configure this requirement?
+> Add a common tag to each bucket.
+Activate the tag as a *cost allocation tag*.
+Use the AWS Cost Explorer to create a cost report for the tag.

 ## Cost & Usage Reports
 - The AWS Cost & Usage Report **contains the most comprehensive** set of AWS cost and usage data available.